DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-devices.rst

     :depth: 1
     :local:

-With the advent of the Hardware Abstraction Layer (HAL), DCC++EX now has the capability for support for new I/O devices to be added without any change to the base software.
+With the advent of the Hardware Abstraction Layer (HAL), |EX-CS| now has the capability for support for new I/O devices to be added without any change to the base software.
 By I/O devices I mean the things that are controlled through Sensors, Outputs and Turnouts (and more recently by commands in EX-RAIL too).
 Motor shields are not included in the HAL at present.